The Sea Fencibles (1798-1802 and 1803-1810)

 According to an Admiralty circular dated 6 Aug 1803, one of their first tasks the Sea Fencibles were required to undertake after the end of the Peace was to survey the coastline within each district and to inform Their Lordships regarding which situations "may appear to you to be most exposed to the landing of the enemy – the difficulty or easiness of access thereto –" along with remarks about how the winds, surf and tide might affect a landing made by boats, with the tides most suitable for that purpose.
 In addition parts of the coast which were rendered by nature to make a landing difficult, along with notes regarding creeks and rivers within their districts.

-The Sea Fencibles were recruited from volunteers in coastal areas and each man was eligible to receive a 1s. per day when required for service, but the main incentive appears to have been the immunity acquired from service in both the militia and from the press gang, so, unsurprisingly, there was little problem finding volunteers.
-There was also no shortage of officers as they received full pay whilst attached to the Sea Fencibles, rather than the half-pay they would have otherwise received when unemployed.
+The Sea Fencibles were recruited from volunteers in coastal areas and each man was eligible to receive a 1s. per day when required for service, but the main incentive appears to have been the immunity acquired from service in both the militia and from the press gang, so, unsurprisingly, few problems were experienced recruiting volunteers.
+Similarly there was no shortage of officers to supervise the Sea Fencibles since RN officers received full pay whilst attached to the Sea Fencibles, rather than the half-pay they would have otherwise received when unemployed.

 Opinion was generally split over the usefulness of the Sea Fencibles : some thought them to be little more than smugglers and wreckers, whereas there were those like Lord Nelson, who thought they could play an important role in say an invasion.